 Feedback and Response Practices

 A key element of our work is collaborating with faculty and teaching assistants on effective strategies for providing written and in-person feedback on student writing.
 We also work with faculty to implement peer feedback, where students review and discuss each other’s writing, into STEM courses.
-Both in faculty learning communities and in mentoring, we discuss separating feedback from editing, offering opportunities for revision that allows students to respond to feedback, balancing global and local comments, and establishing transparency about assignment expectations.
+Both in faculty learning communities and in mentoring, we discuss separating feedback from editing, offering opportunities for revision that allow students to respond to feedback, balancing global and local comments, and establishing transparency about assignment expectations.
 We approach feedback as an invitation into a disciplinary conversation.

 Starting Points: